-However, the discussions were mainly within the public sectors until blockchain enables algorithmic monetary policies~\cite{zhang2021optimal} that are rule-based, predetermined, and immutable.
-Moreover, many crypto exchanges allow individuals to use trading bots with hard-coded trading~\cite{fang2022cryptocurrency} based on intra-day prices, transaction volumes, and other technical indicators~\cite{liu2022deciphering,liu2022cryptocurrency,zhang2022data,ao2022decentralized,zhang2022blockchain}.
+However, these discussions mainly occurred within the public sector until blockchain enable algorithmic monetary policies~\cite{zhang2021optimal} that are rule-based, predetermined, and immutable.
+Moreover, many crypto exchanges allow individuals to use trading bots with hard-coded trading~\cite{fang2022cryptocurrency} based on intraday prices, transaction volumes, and other technical indicators~\cite{liu2022deciphering,liu2022cryptocurrency,zhang2022data,ao2022decentralized,zhang2022blockchain}.
 For example, blockchain-based applications such as Set~\cite{feng_2019_set} allow investors to choose between trading in social sets with strategies executed by humans and robot sets with hard-coded strategies.
-Thus, in the trending scenarios of crypto-asset investment, we are able to reconstruct the rule-versus-discretion choices in micro-individual decision-making.
-Specifically, we design an investment game involving Ether (ETH), the native coin on the Ethereum blockchain ranking second among all cryptocurrencies by market value~\cite{buterin_2013_ethereum}.
-In our game, students can either pre-commit to a rule-based automated trading algorithm or trade freely upon information updates subject to their own discretion.
+Thus, in the trending scenarios of crypto-asset investment, we are able to reconstruct the rule-versus-discretion choices in microindividual decision-making.
+Specifically, we design an investment game involving Ether (ETH), the native coin on the Ethereum blockchain that ranks second among all cryptocurrencies by market value~\cite{buterin_2013_ethereum}.
+In our game, students can either precommit to a rule-based automated trading algorithm or trade freely based on information updates subject to their own discretion.
 What is the tradeoff here?
-Like rule-based monetary policies, committing to an automated trading strategy achieves time consistency but sacrifices flexibility.
-Like discretionary monetary policies, retaining the rights to trade by discretion allows flexible adjustments upon information updates but is subject to emotional investing or other irrational decisions~\cite{shiller_2016_irrational}.
+Similar to rule-based monetary policies, committing to an automated trading strategy achieves time consistency but sacrifices flexibility.
+Like discretionary monetary policies, retaining the right to trade by discretion allows flexible adjustments upon information updates but is subject to emotional investing or other irrational decisions~\cite{shiller_2016_irrational}.